danangcrysnanto/bovine_pangenome_graph/README.md

-# Bovine Pangenome Graph
+# Pangenome Graph Pipeline

 Pipeline to integrate multiple assemblies into a graph representation.
 This pipeline wraps the functionality [Minigraph](https://github.com/lh3/minigraph) for genome graph construction.
 We add the utility to labels nodes with the assemblies it derives, which crucial for many pangenome analyses.
-Analyses which are common in pangenome studies were also performed, which includes:
+Analyses which are common in pangenome studies are also performed, including:

 - Determination of core and flexible genome
 - Analysis of non-reference sequences
 - Extraction of the structural variations